samsymons/RedditKit/README.md

 In addition to letting you change the pagination of your requests, RedditKit also gives you pagination information for any requests made.
 A request for links in a subreddit has a pagination object as an argument in its completion block.

+Due to the way reddit's API is structured, comments do not have support for pagination.
+Instead, comment listings will return `RKMoreComments` object which can then be used to retrieve the comments in question.

 > The [example project](Example/) implements pagination in a table view controller, loading new links when the user scrolls to the bottom.

 ## Multiple Accounts